Ethical Taxidermy Artist

 Taxidermy Co. is the result of my exciting taxidermy adventures and being totally devoted to the art.
-I am very proud of what I have achieved, especially battling a life altering chronic health condition along the way.
+I am very proud of what I have achieved, especially battling life altering chronic health conditions along the way.

 I am so passionate about wildlife.
 I will always treat my specimens with the upmost respect and care and work meticulously on them to restore their former beauty in the most life-like way possible.

 I give back to nature by donating 10% of sales to my local wildlife trust to help them continue the amazing conservation work they do.